-The Cape Charles Fourth of July Fire Truck Parade is a throwback to the good ol’ days of Americana.
-The parade starts at 9 a.m. and heads throughout the town.
-The parade includes fire trucks, horses, singing, children’s decorated bicycles, and more.
+The Cape Charles Fourth of July is a classic event.
+Kick the day off with a parade which includes fire trucks, horses, singing, children’s decorated bicycles, and more.
 Local vendors set up booths all along the street, including craft and artisans and restaurants.
 Live musical acts play throughout the day, capping off with fireworks after dark.

 Middletown is one of the most charming small towns in Virginia, and their Fourth of July Celebration celebrates that fact.
 The celebration kicks off with a softball tournament, crafts fair, and carnival.
 Throughout the day, live musicians play and local vendors provide food.
 At 5 p.m., the Middletown Volunteer Fire and Rescue Company host the annual parade before fireworks that night.